reeyarn/openesef/openesef/README.md

 1. Moved the base.pool.Pool's folder from OS's temp folder to `xbrl_schema` folder, making it reusable across multiple runs.
 2. Added `util` folder to handle utility functions such as logging, memory usage, etc.
-3. Added `edgar` folder to handle EDGAR-specific functions such as getting the filings.
+3. Added `edgar` folder to handle EDGAR-specific functions such as getting the filings; adapted the code from **[SEC EDGAR Financial Reports (`farhadab/sec-edgar-financials`)](https://github.com/farhadab/sec-edgar-financials)** and now being able to get the filings from the SEC EDGAR website and extract XBRL files (.xsd, .xml).
 4. Added engines.tax_pres to be able to extract the facts in relation to presentations and labels, effectively implemented the `engines.table` feature
+5. Added `instance/dei.py` to be able to extract the Document Entity Information (DEI) from the XBRL files.
+6. Replaced `taxonomy.concept.Concept.get_label` (previously using `util.get_label(...)` but it did not work), now it is in `taxonomy.concept.Concept.labels` dictionary.

+To be verified: `taxonomy/label.py` is not used?